parkeraddison/parkeraddison.github.io/content/portfolio.md

 # Involvement / Relevant Courses {#(Extra)curriculars}

-## Student Representative, Course Evaluation Support
+## Student Representative, Founding Member
 ### Halıcıoğlu Data Science Institute

 Since I joined the program, I have been advocating for a student representative position to help feedback reach the right ears.
 Having seen the major through the eyes of a student as as a tutor, and being able to empathize with both students after me and professors above me, I think I have a unique perspective that will allow me to come up with beneficial changes to the current curriculum.